samanthabretous/uptodate/README.md

 # The Magic Schoolbus

-CodeEd is a content management tool built to help both istructors and students keep up with a fast paced programming curriculum.
+CodeEd is a content management tool built to help both instructors and students keep up with a fast paced programming curriculum.

 ### CodeEd is built on a number of open source projects: